 The MRVCF created a short form application for assistance in response to a variety of Covid- 19 concerns and challenges we face as a community.
 In an effort to bridge the gap between layoffs and receipt of unemployment benefits.
 They have created an expedited financial support process.
 Following the link, enter the information and select submit when finished.
 Rebecca Baruzzi, the program coordinator, will be in contact with you regarding your application.

 Coronavirus & Business Insurance – What you need to know – Thanks to John Jamieson for supplying this important information

-Be in touch with your bank as soon as possible if you foresee issues making loan payments or need a short term loan for working capital.
+Be in touch with your banker if you foresee issues making loan payments or need a short term loan for working capital.

 If you are having difficulty with loan payments, whether they are car loans, credit cards, mortgages, business loans or other obligations, contact your lender immediately.
 The Vermont Economic Development Authority (VEDA), credit unions, and banks will work with borrowers to the maximum extent possible to alleviate financial pressure.

 If you rent your space be sure to talk to your landlord now if you foresee rent becoming a problem down the line.

 Beyond this resource page the chamber has created a Help MRV Businesses NOW, web page aimed at encouraging our community near and far to support our local business community.
 The idea is to encourage folks to buy gift certificates at local businesses and to help create some cash flow to the business which will help them pay their bills until this crisis ends.
 If you want to add your business to the Gift Card list please contact us the MRV Chamber

 As a community service we have publishing a web page outlining the status of our local business community arranged by sector.
 There is also a specific list of Take-Out Meals available in the MRV, Please make sure that your information is accurate and/or if you note anything that is incorrect.Please contact us with information.

 All of these pages are linked from the homepage of the MRV Chamber website.